-At the start of there 3 month residency at the European Ceramic Work Centre in s’Hertogenbosch, Holland, they advertised in a local paper as artists who would dig holes for free.
+At the start of their 3-month residency at the European Ceramic Work Centre in s’Hertogenbosch, Holland, they advertised in a local paper as artists who would dig holes for free.
 In this way they met some generous and accommodating people who allowed them to dig holes in their gardens, allotments and on their farmland.

-The physical act of digging also offered them a way of making new forms together where neither of them was able to impose their will or design.
+The physical act of digging also offered a way of making that was truly collaborative.
 The resulting holes were not particularly remarkable, they were governed by the kind of soil and location and the use that the landowner hoped to make of the hole.

-Hole digging, however, was just the start of a laborious process that resulted in 2 distinct works.
+Hole digging, however, was just the start of a laborious process that resulted in two distinct works.

-In this work The Holes, Turning, a number of plaster forms were mounted on steel frames with spindles and belts attached to a motor so that they slowly turned together.
+In this work, Holes 1, a number of plaster forms were mounted on steel frames with spindles and belts attached to a motor so that they slowly turned together.
 This offered a solution to the difficulty of presentation as the forms endlessly re-arranged themselves, placed in a configuration that was based upon the least distance possible given the irregularity of their shapes.